 - Student shares the Accommodation Plan with each instructor electronically via email or in print during instructor office hours

 An alternative format of standard print books and materials is accessible to people with print and other disabilities.
-An alternate format may include electronic formats (e.g. DAISY, ePub, PDF) audio text, Braille or enlarged text.
+An alternate format may include electronic formats (e.g. ePub, PDF) audio text, Braille or enlarged print.

 The role of interpreting and real-time captioning providers in the classroom is to effectively, accurately, and impartially facilitate communication.
 Interpreting may include cued speech transliteration or sign language.
 Captioning may include captioned media and real-time communication access.

-The notetaker accommodation involves typed or written notes from another student or the instructor.
+The notetaker accommodation involves providing typed or written notes from another student or the instructor.
+Smartpens may be provided as a notetaking accommodation.

 Testing accommodations involve placement tests for students admitted to UWM and exams, quizzes and finals for eligible ARC students.
 A testing accommodation may affect how a test is taken but not what it measures.